 Common Mistakes in Gardening for Beginners

-Even the greenest thumbs make mistakes—just remember—this is part of your learning experience!
-Here are a few things to avoid along the way to become a successful beginner gardener:
+Even the greenest thumbs make mistakes.
+Just remember, this is part of your learning experience!
+Here are a few things to avoid along the way to becoming a successful beginner gardener:

 As a beginner gardener, learning requires effort, and learning is better when combined with every “oops” moment!